3liz/lizmap-web-client/tests/README.md

 - execute `npx playwright test --ui --project=chromium` to open a UI as in Cypress which ease testing
 - execute `npx playwright test` to execute all tests with all browsers
 - execute `npx playwright test --project=chromium` to execute all tests with the Chromium browser
+- execute `npx playwright test --project=chromium --grep-invert "test_a|test_b"` to execute all tests but "test_a" and "test_b" with the Chromium browser
 - execute `npx playwright test mytest.spec.js --project=chromium` to execute one test with the Chromium browser
 - execute `npx playwright test mytest.spec.js --project=chromium --debug` to execute one test with the Chromium browser in debug mode
 - other command line : https://playwright.dev/docs/intro#command-line